lipsumar/sail/README.md

 The values of that column will be rendered as a link.

 To name links, use the following syntax: `link_name->http://link.com`

+### Query builder [⚡Experimental]
+To create joins easily, first click a table then `cmd + click` another table: a JOIN query will be made (but not executed automatically).

+🚧 This feature is under development, it currently doesn't do table aliases or ON clause yet.

 ## Requirements